jump-dev/MathOptInterface.jl/docs/src/submodules/Nonlinear/overview.md

 ### History

-`ReverseAD` started life as [ReverseDiffSparse.jl](https://github.com/mlubin/ReverseDiffSparse.jl), development of which begain in early 2014(!).
-This was well before the other packages started development.
+`ReverseAD` started life as [ReverseDiffSparse.jl](https://github.com/mlubin/ReverseDiffSparse.jl), development of which began in early 2014(!).
+This was well before the other AD packages started development.
 Because we had a well-tested, working AD in JuMP, there was less motivation to contribute to and explore other AD packages.
 The lack of historical interaction also meant that other packages were not optimized for the types of problems that JuMP is built for (i.e., large-scale sparse